 Review the TEACHx schedule to confirm that you and any co-presenters are able to attend.

-TEACHx 2019 will focus on the theme of student-centered learning.
+TEACHx 2020 will focus on the theme of maximizing learning.
 Proposals addressing other themes are also welcome.

-- Pre-Conference Workshop: This new session format is available as part of the pre-conference.
-Workshops give you the opportunity to spend more time with your participants, allowing you to dig deeper into a particular topic or tool.
-Workshop proposals can fit into either 90-minute or three-hour time slots and should be highly interactive, with the goal of engaging participants through structured activities.
+- Workshops: These 85-minute sessions give you the opportunity to spend more time with your participants, allowing you to dig deeper into a particular topic or tool.
+Workshops should be highly interactive, with the goal of engaging participants through structured activities.

-- Poster Session: These physical or digital poster sessions offer the opportunity to share campus experiences through informal, brief presentations focused on effective practices, research findings, educational technology solutions, or works in progress.
+- Poster Sessions: These physical or digital poster sessions offer the opportunity to share campus experiences through informal, brief presentations focused on effective practices, research findings, educational technology solutions, or works in progress.